Webb v EMO Air Cargo (UK) Ltd (No 2)

-Webb v EMO Air Cargo (UK) Ltd (No 2) (1994) C-32/93 is a UK labour law and EU labour law case, concerning discrimination against a pregnant woman.
+Webb v EMO Air Cargo (UK) Ltd (No 2) (1994) is a UK labour law and EU labour law case, concerning discrimination against a pregnant woman.
 It held that no comparator (for instance to a sick man) is necessary to establish discrimination against a pregnant woman.
-It was unusual in that Carole Louise Webb, the applicant, was represented throughout by a community law centre, the Hillingdon Legal Resource Centre (HLRC), later renamed the Hillingdon Law Centre, the only time that a British law centre case went to the European Court of Justice.
+It was unusual in that Carol Louise Webb, the applicant, was represented throughout by a community law centre, the Hillingdon Legal Resource Centre (HLRC), later renamed the Hillingdon Law Centre, the only time that a British law centre case went to the European Court of Justice.
 The law centre's in-house barrister Michael Shrimpton argued the case before the Industrial Tribunal at London North in February 1988.
 He was also junior counsel to the late John Melville Williams QC in the Employment Appeal Tribunal and, by then in private practice, appeared at the compensation hearing in 1999.
 The case was one of the longest-running in British legal history.